Folkwise-io/mintbean-cli/.github/ISSUE_TEMPLATE/template-proposal.md

 ---
 name: Template proposal
 about: Suggest a project starter template to add
-title: 'Template proposal: '
+title: "Template proposal: "
 labels: template
-assignees: ''
+assignees: ""
 ---

 [describe or link to template]